 National applications are filed at the UK Intellectual Property Office (IPO).
 European patents filed at the European Patent Office (EPO) can be validated in the UK.
 The UK and the EPO are members of the Patent Cooperation Treaty, which allows applicants seeking patent protection internationally to consolidate their inventions in one initial filing.

-What are the costs of obtaining a patent, and the costs of defending it?
+What are the costs of obtaining and defending a patent?

-A typical UK patent may cost £5,000 to £8,000 ($6,326 to $10,100) for drafting and filing dependent on subject matter.
+A typical UK patent may cost £5,000 to £10,000 for drafting and filing dependent on subject matter.
 Costs for prosecution through to grant are dependent on the nature of the objections raised by the IPO.

-Actions for infringement may be brought before the Patents Court or the Intellectual Property Enterprise Court (IPEC) (for claims below £500,000).
-Hearings in both Courts are before a single judge without a jury.
+Actions for infringement may be brought before the Patents Court or, for claims below £500,000, before the Intellectual Property Enterprise Court (IPEC).
+Hearings in both courts are before a single judge without a jury.

 Is there anything unusual about the UK’s patent law that companies should be aware of, and what are the most common mistakes businesses make?

 Publicly disclosing an invention before filing an application is likely to invalidate it.

 Businesses should ensure that inventorship and ownership of inventions are properly determined, with execution of assignments if required, before filing in order to avoid disputes or difficulties with formalities later.

 Unjustified threats to bring infringement proceedings in respect of certain acts can be actionable in the UK.